sthitaprajnadas/openshift-works/README.md

+18 Aug: <Vikas> please put your concerns here.
+I will check as soon as i see text here.
-18 Aug : please run fetchmulti.sh in your environment and check the output.Please use the cmd mentioned in usage.
+18 Aug :<sthita> please run fetchmulti.sh in your environment and check the output.Please use the cmd mentioned in usage.
-18 Aug : Added fetchmulti.sh file to demonstrate multiple nodes.Edited fetchadminlog.sh which are now working fine in playground.
+18 Aug :<sthita> Added fetchmulti.sh file to demonstrate multiple nodes.Edited fetchadminlog.sh which are now working fine in playground.

 17 Aug : Added lines in fetchadminlog.sh to take care of inaccessible nodes.Since can not really test in my environment.Please try in your env and get back.
 16 Aug :The file that was causing issue was termination.log not audit.log . termination.log is not a JSON file.Now script is fully ready.

 # Get all Audit logs for Admin user
 sh fetchAdminlog.sh 2>&1 | tee  adminlogs$(date "+%y%m%d_%H%M%S").log >> /dev/null